Never confuse a rug pad and a carpet pad again with this handy guide

 There’s nothing more exciting than finding the right area rug.
-After hours of scrolling through websites and pacing the aisle of your favorite home decor store, you’ve finally found the rug that ties your whole room together.
+Ok, not nothing, but still – after hours of scrolling through websites and pacing the aisle of your favorite home decor store, you’ve finally found the rug that ties your whole room together.

 Now you need to start thinking about how you will anchor it in place to prevent tripping hazards and unsightly buckling.
 You’ll want a natural rubber and felt product to place between your rug and floor to create traction and keep your area rug from shifting.

-As you turn back to a trusty internet search, you’re faced with two products: rug pads and carpet pads.
+As you start to search, you’re faced with two products: rug pads and carpet pads.
 What’s the difference?
 Which one is right for you?

 The truth is, while many people confuse them, rug pads and carpet pads are two completely different products.